 Bioinformatics Short-term Support and Infrastructure (BILS)National facility

-Bioinformatics short-term support and infrastructure is a facility at SciLifeLab that provides expertise in multiple bioinformatics areas (please see our services and equipments below).
-Several of the facility personnel are also members of BILS (Bioinformatics Infrastructure for Life Sciences).
-BILS is a distributed national research infrastructure supported by the Swedish Research Council providing bioinformatics support to life science researchers in Sweden.
-BILS is also the Swedish contact point to the European infrastructure for biological information ELIXIR.
-The facility has BILS-associated personnel in both Uppsala and Stockholm.
-In addition, the facility offers access to Uppsala-based application experts within imaging and evolutionary biology.
+Bioinformatics support and infrastructure is a facility at SciLifeLab that provides expertise in multiple bioinformatics areas (please see our services and equipments below).
+The facility is a part of NBIS, the National Bioinformatics Infrastructure Sweden.
+NBIS is a distributed national research infrastructure supported by the Swedish Research Council providing bioinformatics support to life science researchers in Sweden.
+NBIS is also the Swedish contact point to the European infrastructure for biological information ELIXIR.
+The facility has NBIS-associated personnel in Umeå, Uppsala, Stockholm, Gothenburg, Linköping and Lund.
+In addition, the facility offers access to Uppsala-based application experts within evolutionary biology.

 - We can help with infrastructure related to bioinformatics. data storage, data publishing, access to computing and access to bioinformatics tools